Thoughts

 4. You can't answer the question, "Where are you from?"

-5. The Oklahoma City bombing seemed normal to you.
+5. The Oklahoma City bombing didn't seem unusual to you.

 6. Your life story uses the phrase "Then we went to..." five times.